Kasipallot/Futuboard/README.md

 * Allows for automatic visualizations and statistics about the progress of work.
 * Allows for an easier to use platform then alternative tools with the same features.

+This README includes a users manual, instructions for setting up development, information about what we've used to create this project with documentation links and guides on deploying your own instance.

 # Usage

 The current version of the tool is found at [the Futuboard Website](https://futuboard.live)